DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Synergy with CSS Styled Content
 """""""""""""""""""""""""""""""

 As mentioned before, the whole content rendering logic is intended to completely replace *CSS Styled Content*.
-If you do not make use of this system extension any more (as recommended) you can savely uninstall it to not waste valuable resources.
+If you do not make use of this system extension any more (as recommended) you can safely uninstall it to not waste valuable resources.

 Anyways, if you still are contingent to this system extension, Crystalis runs fine beside *CSS Styled Content*.
 But keep in mind that both content rendering setups are clearing previous ones at the beginning – meaning you can't effectively run both content rendering setups simultaneously.

 To deactivate *CSS Styled Content* simply head to Extension Manager module, search for *CSS Styled Content* and click the minus-button next to it.
-Please do *not* phisically remove this extension as this may lead to issues when trying to update the TYPO3 core later on.
+Please do *not* physically remove this extension as this may lead to issues when trying to update the TYPO3 core later on.